 PROFESSIONAL POOL INSPECTIONS

-Baker Inspection Group is the choice for a professional swimming pool inspection throughout the greater Tallahassee area.
+Baker Inspection Group is the choice for a professional swimming pool inspection.
 We provide to you our industry-leading inspection and inspection report that reviews all the components of your swimming pool.

 We will perform a visual and operational inspection of the pool, related equipment, and areas around the pool that may be impacted by the pool.
 We report on safety issues, conditions, and functions of the pool, equipment, and ancillary items.